blefaudeux/Pinta/README.md

 ![Experimental trace](../master/ressources/trace.png?raw=true "Experimental trace")

 ## Neural nets - behaviour simulation
-All the behaviour simulators inherit from the same NN class (defined in /train/behaviour), they can all basically be trained and predict output from inputs.
+All the behaviour simulators inherit from the same NN class (defined in /train/behaviour), irrespective of their architecture they can all basically be trained and predict output from inputs.
 All the trained networks can be saved as torchscript (.pt) files, in the /trained folder.
 This should simplify comprehensive testing of a lot of different NN architectures (with or without states, with different layer configurations, etc..).

 An example of training is done through the *train_vpp.py* script, feel free to implement more networks as you see fit.

 - Train a new model, given the settings in *settings.py*: `./train_vpp.py --plot`

 This saves the resulting model, and produces a predicted curve against the ground truth, similar to

 ![Prediction vs. Ground truth example](../master/ressources/evaluation.jpg?raw=true "Prediction vs. Ground truth example")